 We'll do this work in individual appointments, so you'll have time to ask questions and work one-on-one with someone who can help.

-We offer day and evening group education classes too.
-Here you can learn more about healthy eating, being active, taking medication, monitoring blood sugar, solving problems, coping with stress and more.
-Visit our schedule page to see when these classes are available.
+We offer day and evening group education classes.
+Here you will learn more about healthy eating, being active, taking medication, monitoring blood sugar, solving problems, coping with stress and more.
+Visit our Group Education Schedule to see when these classes are available.

 If you'd like to learn from others who are also living with diabetes, come to a support group meeting.
-Visit our schedule page to see when those meetings are held.
+Visit our Diabetes Support Group Schedule to see when those meetings are held.

 Your diabetes education team